-The fair value of the Council's investment property is measured annually at each reporting date.
-All valuations are carried out by the District Valuer (DV) in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
-Finance officers work closely with the DV regarding all valuation matters.
+The fair value of the Council's investment property is measured at each reporting date.
+All valuations are carried out by Lambert Smith Hampton (LSH) in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
+Finance officers work closely with LSH regarding all valuation matters.